BruceTushabe/MUST-Data-Warehousing/README.md

-*MUST Assignments*
+*MUST Data Warehousing Assignments*

-This is a repo for assignments for my Masters of Science Information Systems at Mbarara University
+This is a repo for assignments for my Masters of Science in Information Systems at Mbarara University

+The goal is to work and understand Data Ware housing